This page has links to texts of topics suitable for hams to present on the air as-is, to help train each other

 him talking to you as long as you could, until help arrives, if it does.
 Ask what his or her

 name is, call him by his name every chance you get.
-A person tends to feel more calm and
+People tend to feel more calm and assured

 Third, find out about his environment, whether he's in a safe place.
 How about others nearby,